CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/140-open-corporates.md

     - **API Token** – enter the API token for retrieving information from the OpenCorporates website.

-    - **Accepted Entity Type** – enter the entity type to define which golden records will be enriched using the OpenCorporates database.
+    - **Accepted Entity Type** – enter the entity type to define which golden records will be enriched.

     - **Lookup Vocabulary Key** – enter the vocabulary key that contains the names of companies that you want to enrich.